- Dinner and a show

 Day 1 UK to Tokyo

-After taking Saga’s UK door-to-door travel service to Heathrow, fly overnight to Tokyo.
+After taking your included VIP door-to-door travel service to the airport, fly overnight to Tokyo.

 Day 2 Tokyo

-On arrival at the airport you'll be met and taken to the locally rated 3-star Dai-ichi Hotel Tokyo Seafort (4Q) for two-night stay.
+Transfer to the 3-star Dai-ichi Hotel Tokyo Seafort (4Q) for two-night stay.

 Day 3 Tokyo